Skip to content

 Description

-The practitioner sits in seiza, with the body resting on the heels and the spine upright.
+The practitioner sits in seiza, with the body resting on the heels and the back upright.

 The hands are placed behind the body for support.

-From this position, the practitioner leans backward in a controlled manner, initially supported by the arms.
+From this position, the practitioner leans backward in a controlled manner, first with support from the arms.

 The movement is initiated from the hips and continues gradually as far as control allows.

-The position is held or slightly deepened according to the count.
+The position is held or slightly deepened in time with the count.

-After the final count, the practitioner returns to the seated position in a controlled manner.
+After the final count, the practitioner returns in a controlled manner to the seated position.

 Purpose